Building Machine Learning Software with Reference Images for Yocto Project

 Not every TensorFlow model is directly convertible to TensorFlow Lite, because some TensorFlow operators (ops) do not have a TensorFlow Lite equivalent.
 However, in some situations, you can use a mix of TensorFlow and TensorFlow Lite ops by enabling the Select TensorFlow Ops feature.
 Please, see the TensorFlow Lite Documentation for more information about this feature and how to enable it.

-Currently, ONNX Runtime has not been validated to work on TorizonCore, to learn how to use Tensorflow-lite with Torizon, read the following article:
+To learn how to use Tensorflow-lite with Torizon, read the following article:

 - Verdin iMX8M Plus (CPU/GPU/NPU support).